MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-02-28-fracture-ep1.markdown

 I started learning Fracture at the ripe young age of 18 or so--somewhere around the year 2000.
 My father had said to me, "Learn *Fracture* and *then* I'll talk to you."
 He was trying to challenge me with impossible songs and I was doing my best to teach myself to play.
 My aim was to shred, not to play an instrument with ease nor to understand any of the musical concepts behind what I was playing.
 As a teenager, I wanted to play fast and loud.

-Fifteen years later at an introductory [Guitar Circle course](https://en.wikipedia.org/wiki/Guitar_Craft) in Mexico, [Robert Fripp](https://en.wikipedia.org/wiki/Robert_Fripp) said to me (and 7 other introductory students), "Please raise your hand if you taught yourself how to play guitar."
+Fifteen years later at an introductory [Guitar Circle course&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Guitar_Craft) in Mexico, [Robert Fripp&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Robert_Fripp) said to me (and 7 other introductory students), "Please raise your hand if you taught yourself how to play guitar."

 I raised my hand as did a few others.